 That said, it should come as no surprise that there is an extremely handy plugin available that takes care of our XML sitemap issue.
-It’s called the Google Sitemap Generator, and you’ll want to download the latest version.
+It’s called Google XML Sitemaps, and you’ll want to download the latest version.

 How the Plugin Works

 The Google Sitemap Plugin automagically pings Google, Yahoo!, and MSN Search at regular intervals, notifying them of new content and/or changes to your site.
 You literally don’t have to do anything in order to make it “work.”

 Personally, though, I recommend that you take one extra step and actually link to the sitemap from your home page.
 For an example, check out the very bottom of this page to see my XML sitemap link.